CPAD2021SecB/SecBGroup07/README.md

 # Group-7
 Assignment repository - Group 7

-- Notes Taking Application
+## Notes Taking Application
+This is a simplified Notes Taking cross platform application built with Flutter and Firebase.

-- Members
+### Members

 | Name  | Student ID  |
 | :------------ |:---------------:|